electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 - [Audi Q4 Sportback 40 e-tron](/models/q4-e-tron/variants/#audi-q4-sportback-40-e-tron)
 - [Audi Q4 Sportback 50 e-tron](/models/q4-e-tron/variants/#audi-q4-sportback-50-e-tron-quattro)

 Audi Q4 e-tron has a wide range of options and advanced driving technologies.
 Here on electrichasgoneaudi.net, you find all details about the Audi Q4 e-tron.
-Everything from the different wheels to choose from to how the different driving assist system works.
+Everything from the different wheels to choose from to how the various driving assist system works

 Below you find every detail you need to know about the Audi Q4 e-tron and the Audi Q4 e-tron Sportback.
 You can also access the sections through the menu.

 ## Audi Q4 e-tron exterior

-A powerful body, a high front, an expressive rear section – the Q4 e-tron and the Q4 Sportback  e-tron exude a strong presence, they announce themselves as electric Audi SUVs at first glance.
+With a powerful body, a high front, and an expressive rear section – the Q4 e-tron and the Q4 Sportback e-tron exude a strong presence, and they announce themselves as electric Audi SUVs at first glance.

 The two compact electric SUVs bring the progressive design that the brand introduced at the beginning of 2019 with the Q4 e-tron concept and the Q4 Sportback e-tron concept to series production and represent the next step in the design language of the [electric Audi models](..).

 Its sporty character emerges from the striking proportions – thanks to short front overhangs, large  wheels, a broad track and powerfully toned muscles.
 All lines are drawn with the maximum precision, and the surface treatment has a clear, pared-back effect.